 The SBA defines “small business” as one that has less than 250 employees.
 “Small businesses” also generates less than $750,000 in annual earnings.

 “Small business” designations vary based on what industry a company is working in.
-You can find a list of small business designations in the.
+You can find a list of small business designations in the US Census Bureau industry code.
 This code includes the criteria a company should meet to fit a “small business” definition within their chosen industry.

 Different Types of Small Business Funding